wohali/gizzy/README.md

 permanent resource it should be removed when unloaded.
 A good example of this is to stop any threads that were started.

-Each plugin has two top level functions. `load` takes a single argument which is a reference to the IRC client object.
-If the plugin needs to alert IRC based on some external event (ie, sensu or pagerduty notifications) then it should store a reference to this object.
+Each plugin has three top level functions. `load` takes no arguments and optionally initialises your plugin.
+Bot state can be accessed via the six extra variables available.

-Any value returned from `load` is stored as the plugin's state.
+Any value returned from `load` is stored as the plugin's state, and will be passed as an optional argument to any plugin command..

 	# An optional function to load plugin state
     def load():